Langlais115/CiscoShutNoShut/README.md

 # CiscoShutNoShut
-One liner script to shut / No shut a port from a Cisco Switch
+One liner "expect" script to shut / No shut a port from a Cisco Switch.

 **Syntax Exemple**